dbroeglin/azure-rails-starter/README.md

 ## Getting help

+Sometimes deployment fails because the PostgreSQL resource is still busy and extensions cannot yet be applied.
+In a case like that just re-run the deployment.

 If you're working with this project and running into issues, please post an Issue by clicking on the link above.